-Pompeii was an ancient Roman city located in the Campania region of Italy, near the Bay of Naples.
-It was a thriving Pompeii Ancient City with a population of around 11,000 people during the time of its destruction in 79 AD.
-Pompeii was situated at the foot of Mount Vesuvius, a stratovolcano known for its periodic eruptions.
+Pompeii was an ancient Roman city in Italy’s Campania region, near the Bay of Naples.
+Once a bustling city with about 11,000 residents, it was located at the base of Mount Vesuvius, a volcano known for its occasional eruptions.

-The suddenness and intensity of the eruption caught the inhabitants of Pompeii by surprise.
-Many were unable to escape in time, and the city was quickly engulfed by volcanic ash and gases.
-The thick layer of volcanic debris preserved the city and its inhabitants, freezing them in time.
+The eruption was sudden, catching the people of Pompeii off guard.
+Many couldn’t escape in this time, and the city was quickly covered by ash and volcanic gases.
+This thick layer of rubble preserved Pompeii and its people, capturing a moment in history frozen in time.

 Historical Significance